lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab1.md

 * 5: output reporting temperature matches exactly
 * 10: prints temperature with exactly 2 decimal places
 * 10 points each: computes correct temperature for 4 test cases

+### Autograder

+An autograder to check your work will be available by Wednesday, August 30th.

 ## Grading turnaround
 Scores will be uploaded to D2L by class time on Wednesday, September 6th.